-I was looking for documentation which states the disadvantages of deleting ‘.PCK’ files to free up some space in SCCM servers.
+ConfigMgr SCCM Do not delete PCK files under SMSPKG folder.
+I was looking for documentation that states the disadvantages of deleting ‘.PCK’ files to free up some space in SCCM servers.
 Shaun Cassells had already done good documentation on the same topic.
-To read the full post “Savings Space on SMS / SCCM servers by deleting PCK files – the pitfalls and fixes“

 Update :- In my personal experience, We can safely delete the PCK files from SCCM ConfigMgr servers in emergency situations.
 I had seen disk space issues in SCCM servers where SCCM Inbox folders are located.
 As emergency we can safely delete the PCK files !!!

-The following is a write up on package replication after user deleted PCK files:
+The following is a write up on package replication after the user deleted PCK files: